topology-gg/shoshin/shoshin/docs/concepts/physics.md

 # Physics

-Depending on body state, the character's dynanmics is computed.
+Depending on body state, the character's dynamics is computed.

 Dynamics includes position, velocity, and acceleration.